Battle of Moore's Creek Bridge: Aftermath

 Over the next several days, the North Carolina Provincial Congress' militia force mopped up the fleeing loyalists.
 In all, about 850 men were captured.
 Most of these were released on parole, but the ringleaders were sent to Philadelphia as prisoners.
 Despite very hard feelings on both sides, the Loyalist prisoners were treated with respect.
 This helped convince many not to take up arms again.

-Among those who survived to be taken prisoner was the Loyalist war poet Iain mac Mhurchaidh (John Macrae), a member of Clan Macrae, recent immigrant from Kintail, and important figure in Scottish Gaelic literature.
+Among those who survived to be taken prisoner was the Loyalist war poet Iain mac Mhurchaidh (John Macrae), a member of Clan Macrae, a recent immigrant from Kintail, and important figure in Scottish Gaelic literature.
 The poet's son, Murdo Macrae, also fought on the Loyalist side during the battle and was mortally wounded.

 Combined with the capture of the loyalist camp at Cross Creek, the patriots confiscated 1,500 muskets, 300 rifles, and $15,000 (as valued at the time) of Spanish gold.
-Many of the weapons were probably hunting equipment, and may have been taken from people not directly involved in the loyalist uprising.
-The action had a galvanizing effect on patriot recruiting, and the arrests of many loyalist leaders throughout North Carolina cemented patriot control of the state.
+Many weapons were probably hunting equipment and may have been taken from people not directly involved in the loyalist uprising.
+The action galvanized patriot recruiting, and the arrests of many loyalist leaders throughout North Carolina cemented patriot control of the state.
 A pro-patriot newspaper reported after the battle, "This, we think, will effectually put a stop to loyalists in North Carolina".

-The battle had significant effects among the Scottish Gaels of North Carolina, where loyalist sympathisers refused to take up arms whenever recruitment efforts were made later in the war, and those who did were routed out of their homes by the pillaging activities of their patriot neighbors.
+The battle had significant effects on the Scottish Gaels of North Carolina, where loyalist sympathizers refused to take up arms whenever recruitment efforts were made later in the war, and those who did were routed out of their homes by the pillaging activities of their patriot neighbors.

-When news of the battle reached London, it received mixed commentary.
-One news report minimised the defeat since it did not involve any regular army troops, while another noted that an "inferior" patriot force had defeated the loyalists.
-Lord George Germain, the British official responsible for managing the war in London, remained convinced in spite of the resounding defeat that loyalists were still a substantial force to be tapped.